opil/documentation/docs/develop/RANVC/opil_vc_ran.md

 ## 2 Components and structure

 Figure 1 presents the structure of VC-RAN.
 Router handles communication between the Orion Context Broker (OCB) and RanLogic components.
 Messages are transmitted using signals and interfaces in the simulation layout.
 For every AGV there is one RanLogic and one AgvAction component.
-From the OCB-messages received and delivered by the VC-Router, RanLogic filters those that contain the robot id of the AGV.
+From the OCB-messages received and delivered by the Router, RanLogic filters those that contain the robot id of the AGV.
 RanLogic stores the data (motion and action assignments) to data structures based on the task id and receive time and handles the data delivery to the AGV (motion assignments) and AgvAction components (action assignments).
 RanLogic also maintains data structures for completed and cancelled tasks as well as for task variables such as current and last motion and action.

 RanLogic sends description message every minute to Router, which delivers the message as is to OCB.
 RobotState message is sent by the AGV every second to RanLogic that then sends RAN-state message to Router.
 RanLogic likewise sends assignment status message to Router every second.
 Router delivers both RAN-state and assignment status messages to OCB.
 AGV and AgvAction components send a message after every completed assignment to RanLogic, which the RanLogic uses to update its data structures, task variables and state.